-To finalize the sale of a property, a neutral, third party (the escrow agent) is employed to assure the transaction will close properly and on time.
-When funds are held by a third party in a transaction between a buyer and a seller, it's in escrow.
-An easy way to understand what an escrow company does is to think of how you might use PayPal for Internet purchases.
+Let's talk about "escrow".
+To close the sale of a house, a neutral, third party (the escrow company) is brought into the picture to assure the transaction will close perfectly and on time.
+When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
+An everyday way to understand what an escrow company does is to compare it to PayPal for online purchases.

-Tying up any loose ends like taking in funds, finishing forms, obtaining the documents for loans and liens, and assuring you get a clean title to the property before your purchase gets finalized are all part of the job of the escrow holder.
+Settling the last details like obtaining funds, signing forms, securing the documents for loans and liens, and making sure you get a clean title to the home prior to your purchase gets finalized are all parts of closing in which an escrow company is useful.

 - Fire and other insurance policies

 - Title insurance policies

 - Terms of sale and any seller-assisted financing